-The same approach will be applied to determine a Providing Unit's Pre- Event Output.
+The same approach will be applied to determine a Providing Unit's Pre-Event Output.

-5.6.1.15.7.1.3 Multiple Frequency Events
+5.7.1.3 Multiple Frequency Events

 On the power system, it is possible that a series of generator trips or other such events can happen over a period of seconds or minutes, complicating the assessment of reserve service provision.
-The following principles shall be applied in carrying out Performance Assessments of multiple Frequency Events:
+In such instances, reserve service performance assessment in the period between T=0 and T+5 minutes would be assessed but only on the unit's performance referencing the original Frequency Event.
+As such if a secondary transient were to occur in the SOR or TOR1 time frame, the secondary transient would not be assessed independently as a separate Frequency Event.